 The exact causes of panic disorder or agoraphobia are not known, but there are several risk factors, including:

-- family history of anxiety disorders or depressive illness – some studies suggest a possible genetic component
+- family history of or illness – some studies suggest a possible genetic component

 - negative life experiences – extremely stressful experiences, such as childhood abuse, being made redundant or a death of a family member or friend, have been associated with recurring panic attacks

-- physical medical conditions – some medical conditions, such as cardiac arrhythmias, asthma, chronic obstructive pulmonary disease and irritable bowel syndrome, are associated with panic disorder.
+- physical medical conditions – some medical conditions, such as , , and , are associated with panic disorder.

 Diagnosis of panic disorder and agoraphobia

-Healthcare professionals who can diagnose a mental health condition include your GP, a psychiatrist and some psychologists.
+Healthcare professionals who can diagnose a condition include your , a and some .
 Each of these professionals offers different types of services, so the first step is to visit your GP to speak about your concerns.
 They can then refer you to other healthcare professionals, if required.

 Your doctor will do a physical examination and may take blood samples for testing.
 A diagnosis of panic disorder or agoraphobia will also involve your healthcare professional asking you questions about your symptoms and feelings, so they can understand your problem.
 If you experience panic attacks, they will want to know when, where and how often you have them.